tippett33/tippett33.github.io/_projects/1_project.md

 Geels, Frank W. “Ontologies, Socio-Technical Transitions (to Sustainability), and the Multi-Level Perspective.”
 Research Policy, Special Section on Innovation and Sustainability Transitions, vol. 39, no. 4 (2010): 4. https://doi.org/10.1016/j.respol.2010.01.022.

 Geels, Frank W. “Regime Resistance against Low-Carbon Transitions: Introducing Politics and Power into the Multi-Level Perspective.”
 Theory, Culture & Society 31, no. 5 (2014): 5. https://doi.org/10.1177/0263276414531627.

 Geels, Frank W. “Socio-Technical Transitions to Sustainability: A Review of Criticisms and Elaborations of the Multi-Level Perspective.”
 Current Opinion in Environmental Sustainability, Open Issue 2019, vol. 39 (August 2019): 187–201. https://doi.org/10.1016/j.cosust.2019.06.009.

-Geels, Frank W. “Socio-Technical Transitions to Sustainability: A Review of Criticisms and Elaborations of the Multi-Level Perspective.”
-Current Opinion in Environmental Sustainability, Open Issue 2019, vol. 39 (August 2019): 187–201. https://doi.org/10.1016/j.cosust.2019.06.009.